-Conditional contributions not recognized as revenue as of December 31, 2021 and 2020 totaled \$375,000 and \$-0-, respectively.
+Conditional contributions not recognized as revenue as of December 31, 2022 and 2021 totaled \$-0- and \$375,000, respectively.
 Contributions are conditioned on meeting certain barriers.

-The Foundation was notified that they were named as a beneficiary of several estates.
-As of December 31, 2021, the estates were still in the probate administration process.
+The Foundation was notified that it was named as a beneficiary of several estates.
+As of December 31, 2022, the estates were still in the probate administration process.
 The amounts to be received cannot be reasonably estimated as of the date of this report, and as a result, the receivable and revenue related to these estates have not been recorded.